-Prerequisite: Accuplacer Sentence Skills score of 85 or equivalent, or Intro to College Writing 10831103with a grade of "C" or better.
+Prerequisite: High School GPA of 3.0 or Accuplacer Writing of 262 or ACT of 20 or Intro to College Writing 10-831-103 with a grade of "C" or better or equivalent.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.
 Proficiency in word processing skills recommended.

 101541023 credits The first in a two-course series that aligns with the CompTIA A+ certification.
 This class is designed to teach students how to build, configure, secure, network, and troubleshoot PCs.
 The course covers the objectives of the CompTIA A+ exams but is not designed or intended to be a "test prep" course.
+Corequisite: English Composition 1 10801136